Mahdi Camara: Personal life

-Camara was born in France and is of Gambian descent.
+Born in France, Camara is of Gambian descent.

-In early April 2022, Camara was suspended from Saint-Étienne's squad for five days after having been involved in a physical fight with reserve goalkeeper Yanis Bourbia.
+In early April 2022, Camara was suspended from Saint-Étienne's squad for five days after being involved in a physical fight with reserve goalkeeper Yanis Bourbia.
 Camara broke Bourbia's nose and split his lip, which caused him to be hospitalized.
 The cause of the fight was tensions between the Camara and Bourbia families in the stands of the Stade Geoffroy-Guichard during a match against Marseille several days earlier.